-All staff has received training related to SEND.
+All staff have received training related to SEND.

-We audit staff training regularly and look at what gaps staff have to help plan staff training.
+We audit staff training regularly to identify gaps in staff knowledge to provide plan and provide staff training.

-The Inclusion Leader attends relevant SEND courses and conferences, Family SEND meetings and facilitates/signposts relevant SEND focused external training opportunities for all staff.
+The SENDCO attends relevant SEND courses and conferences, Family SEND meetings and facilitates/signposts relevant SEND focused external training opportunities for all staff.
 We recognise the need to train all our staff on SEND issues and we have funding available to support this professional development.
-The Inclusion Leader, along with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.
+The SENCO, along with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified by provision management.

-Access to the curriculum, information and associated services
+Access to the Curriculum, Information and Associated Services